Bhamshu17/Buck_Ai/README.md

 and Iam a only big piece of fat trying to learn Neural-NetWorking or Machine-Learning IDK something like that.

 I 'am pleading to you to contribute because I cant just do it alone.
+I know people Do not Contribute to this random ass open-source project but please.

 List of Contributors:-
 (No one For now)